igoramadas/setmeup/README.md

 2. **settings.json** should usually contain global settings for the current application.
 3. **settings.NODE_ENV.json** should have application settings relevant only to the current environment.

-A typical application will have at least the `settings.json` file, but most should have at least one `settings.development.json` and one `settings.production.json` file as well.
-Most applications won't have a `settings.default.json` file, as this is mainly used by shared libraries.
+A typical application will have at least the `settings.json` file, but most should also have a `settings.development.json` and one `settings.production.json` file as well.
+The `settings.default.json` is meant to be used mostly by libraries and sharead modules.

-The configuration files can have inline comments!
+The configuration files can have inline comments (they're treated as JSON5).

 ## Basic usage